drogatkin/rust_utilities/doc/rustbee/README.md

     name=value

-Name and value can be anything, but if a name includes spaces or symbols like `=, ;, {,( ` then name has to be quoted.
-If the name should include quote, then use \ for escaping it.
+Name and value can be anything, but if a name includes spaces or symbols like `=, ;, {,( ` then the name has to be quoted.
+If a name should include a quote, then use \ for escaping it.
 The same rule is applied for a value.
-If one of the following characters `:, ;, {, [` is included in a value  then the value has to be quoted, for example:
+If one of the following characters `:, ;, [` is included in a value  then the value has to be quoted, for example:

     json lib="org.glassfish:javax.json:1.1.4":rep-maven